If you’re starting a coffee shop or working on a business plan for one, you’re probably wondering how to create a strong coffee shop financial plan.

 Cash flow statement

-The income statement, also known as the profit and loss statement, offers insight into a barbershop’s profitability, long-term financial goals, and business growth over the next 3-5 years.
+The income statement, also known as the profit and loss statement, offers insight into a coffee shop’s profitability, long-term financial goals, and business growth over the next 2-3 years.

-Further, deduct the operating expenses and EBITDA to calculate the operations net income of your barbershop business.
+Further, deduct the operating expenses and EBITDA to calculate the net profit of your coffee shop business.
 This is what interests investors the most.

-Profit is the ultimate goal for any business in the salon industry, so how do you get to know when you will start making profits?
+Profit is the ultimate goal for any coffee shop operator.
+But when do you start generating the profits?

-It is where break-even analysis comes into the picture to help you determine how much sales volume is essential to reach the point where costs are equal to revenue.
+Break-even analysis helps determine how much sales volume is essential to reach the break-even point.

 It can take years to reach break-even if there are loans to settle.
-However, you can still keep your business profitable with an appropriate understanding of fixed costs.
+However, you can still keep the coffee shop afloat and profitable with an appropriate understanding of fixed costs.

 6. Test Assumptions